dvrpc/crash-db/README.md

 Misc:
   - In the Burlington 2022 Drivers table, there was a literal carriage return in the middle of line 108 (found via error message from Postgres's COPY).
 I verified it using `bat` (`bat -A Burlington2022Drivers.txt`), then opened with text editor and replaced it with a space.
   - Unicode symbol/characters found in Burlington2022Accidents.txt, on line 3592.
 Replaced with '-'.
+  - police_station field in crash table seems to often just be the same as dept_case_number, other times it's text